-When visiting Hong Kong you will quickly realize how global of a city it is, but it’s more than just a modern metropolis.
+When planning a visit to Hong Kong you will quickly realize how global of a city it is, but it’s more than just a modern metropolis.
 Those visiting Hong Kong for the first time might be surprised just how much there is to see and do in this seemingly small area.
-Hong Kong consists of Hong Kong Island, Kowloon Peninsula, the New Territories, and well over 200 different islands in the South China Sea.
+There are actually many different districts of Hong Kong including Hong Kong Island, Kowloon Peninsula, the New Territories, and well over 200 different islands in the South China Sea.

 Is Hong Kong in China?

-Hong Kong is now technically a part of China again (a Special Administration Region SAR), it’s a lot different than mainland China.
-From years of British rule, it is not only a fascinating mix of East and West, but it is easier for travelers to navigate — especially first time visitors to Asia.
+Hong Kong is technically a part of China (a Special Administration Region SAR), but it’s A LOT different than mainland China.
+After years of British rule, Hong Kong is not only a fascinating mix of East and West, but it is easier for travelers to navigate — especially first time visitors to Asia.
 And, it’s easy for travelers to visit Hong Kong than it is to visit the rest of China; making it a great place for first time Asia visitors!

 Visiting Hong Kong Travel Basics: Getting In (and Out)

 Given it’s location, the most popular way for people to arrive in Hong Kong is by air.
 The Hong Kong international airport is a large, well-connected airport with direct flights coming from all over the world.
 There is no doubt that you will find plenty of flight options to and from Hong Kong.